TikhonJelvis/RL-book/chapter8/chapter8.md

 S_j^{(0)} = \frac 1 {1+r} \cdot \sum_{i=1}^n \pi(\omega_i) \cdot S_j^{(i)} \mbox{ for all } j = 0, 1, \ldots, m
 \label{eq:disc-exp-asset-value}
 \end{equation}
-So for each of the $m+1$ assets, the asset spot price (at $t=0$) is the risk-free rate-discounted expectation (under $\pi$) of the asset price at $t=1$.
+So for each of the $m+1$ assets, the asset spot price (at $t=0$) is the riskless rate-discounted expectation (under $\pi$) of the asset price at $t=1$.
 The term "risk-neutral" here is the same as the term "risk-neutral" we used in Chapter [-@sec:utility-theory-chapter], meaning it's a situation where one doesn't need to be compensated for taking risk (the situation of a linear utility function).
 However, we are not saying that the market is risk-neutral - if that were the case, the market probability measure $\mu$ would be a risk-neutral probability measure.
-We are simply defining $\pi$ as a *hypothetical construct* under which each asset's spot price is equal to the risk-free rate-discounted expectation (under $\pi$) of the asset's price at $t=1$.
+We are simply defining $\pi$ as a *hypothetical construct* under which each asset's spot price is equal to the riskless rate-discounted expectation (under $\pi$) of the asset's price at $t=1$.
 This means that under the hypothetical $\pi$, there's no return in excess of $r$ for taking on the risk of variables outcomes at $t=1$ (note: outcome probabilities are governed by the hypothetical $\pi$).
 Hence, we refer to $\pi$ as a risk-neutral probability measure.

 Before we cover the two fundamental theorems of asset pricing, we need to cover an important lemma that we will utilize in the proofs of the two fundamental theorems of asset pricing.